 “From antiquity.”
 Occasionally, Proverbs 8:23 is used to try and support the Trinity and the pre-existence of Christ by saying that “wisdom” was appointed from eternity, and since Christ is the “wisdom of God” (1 Cor.
 1:24), therefore, Christ existed from eternity.
 However, this position has not found strong support even among Trinitarians.
 The wisdom in Proverbs was “woven” by God (verb is in the niphal aspect; “woven, shaped;” cp.
-HALOT Hebrew-English Lexicon) and is therefore subordinate to God.
+HALOT Hebrew and Aramaic Lexicon) and is therefore subordinate to God.
 Proverbs 8:22 explains that wisdom was “brought forth as the first of His [God’s] works.”
 If this “wisdom” actually was Christ, then Christ would be the first creation of God, which is an Arian belief and deemed to be heretical by orthodox Trinitarians.
 Therefore, many of the Church Fathers rejected this verse as supporting the Trinity.
 Among such Church Fathers were Athanasius, Basil, Gregory, Epiphanius, and Cyril, to mention a few.

 We can see from the scope of Proverbs and the context of this verse that the term “wisdom” is being used figuratively.
 Taking a concept and speaking of it as if it were a person is the figure of speech personification, and this was quite common in Hebrew poetry.
 The figure of speech personification often makes it easier for an author to convey an abstract notion or thought than literal narrative does because it uses concrete imagery from human experience.
 Personification was common among the Jews especially when explaining or describing intangible concepts.
 Thus, “wisdom” is personified in the book of Proverbs so that the reader can better understand the virtuous qualities that wisdom can offer and the role it played in God’s acts of creation.